 The most basic of antique grandfather clocks is the simple 30 hour duration antique grandfather clock.
 These were made generally for simple cottages in the country.
 They have simple mechanisms with one weight that drives both the striking mechanism and the going side mechanism of the clock.
 Since the weight drives both sides of the clock is has more work to do and thus it winds out far quicker.
 The weight is normally about 8lbs in weight driving this clock.

 The most standard of all antique grandfather clocks is the ‘8-day’ grandfather clock.
-These clocks have a movement split into two seperate sides and with one weight driving each side.
+These clocks have a movement split into two seperate sides.
+One weight driving each side.
 There is a striking side weight and a going side weight.
 Each weight has its own seperate job to do.
 The movements tend to be 4 wheel train and the weight of the weight is usually around 13lb each.
 Sometimes higher quality movements run on a slightly smaller weight, as there is less friction involved.
 An example of a standard ‘8-day’ grandfather clock is found below.

 Finally on very rare occasions you will find year duration antique grandfather clocks.
 We have only ever owned a handful of these very rare clocks.
-Some examples use the power from two weights to drive the clock as so much power is required to keep the clock running.
-You can also find some examples that will strike, these are generally on the earlier examples.
+Some examples use the power from two weights to drive the clock.
+Alot of power is required to keep the clock running.
+You can also find some examples that will strike.
+These are generally on the earlier examples.
 The later Georgian examples tend to more about timekeeping and precision movements.
-Weights are very heavy in these clocks and generally they need steel cable to support the weights.
+Weights are very heavy in these clocks.
+Generally they need steel cable to support the weights.
 Each weight can be over 60lb.
 A minimum of 6 wheel train and high pinion counts are found of these types of grandfather clock.
 Clearly only the top makers produced such clocks.